POET-Simulator/POET/README.md

 option `-DUSE_AI_SURROGATE=ON` must be set.

-To use the AI surrogate, you must declare several values in the R input scipt.
+To use the AI surrogate, you must declare several values in the R input script.
 This can be either done directly in the input script or in an additional file.
 This file can be provided by adding the file path as the element `ai_surrogate_input_script` to the `chemistry_setup` list in the R input script.